bitcointranscripts/bitcointranscripts/bitcoin-explained/why-open-source-matters-for-bitcoin.md

 Right, okay.
 Sorry.
 Thanks for that correction.
-So it's on GIT app, so anyone with the skills can look at this source code and check that it does what it's supposed to do.
+So it's on GitHub, so anyone with the skills can look at this source code and check that it does what it's supposed to do.
 So, Sjors-

 Sjors Provoost: